Genomon-Project/paplot-doc/command.rst

 --config_file        Path to the configuration file.
 If it is not specified, the default file is used.
 --title              Title of the graph.
 --ellipsis           Abbreviated name of the graph used for file names (e.g., graph_**ca**.html).
-It is likely to be convenient while outputting multiple files to the same directory.
+It may be convenient when outputting multiple files to the same directory.
 --overview           Outline of the graph (displayed in the index.html file).
 --remarks            Text displayed in the remark section of the index.html file (the default value is set at ( ``[style]`` section's ``remarks`` option) in the configuration file.